 - 1. In the vSphere Client interface, right-click on the imported virtual machine and select Edit Settings. - 2.
 For all the virtual machines, manually assign the MAC addresses for each NIC.
-The table below identifies the MAC addresses per NIC.
+The table below identifies the MAC addresses per NIC for each virtual machine.